ASanchz85/react_advanced-course/README.md

 Be aware that before trying to stablish a connection between your serverless backend provided by Supabase and your client, you'll need to create the RLS policies to manage auth processes.

 After defining RLS, it's time to choose one or several providers to manage authentication (0Auth).
 Supabase provides with multiple options and good documentatios to carry it out.
 RTFM.

+### Googles Developer Console

+[Google Cloud Console](https://console.cloud.google.com/) is my personal choice as provider for doing the login (SSO, single sign on).
+There are [plenty of providers](https://supabase.com/docs/guides/auth/social-login) you can use with Supabase that gives you "social login - 0auth".
+So,while going through Supabase website you'll figure out that it's really easy to start using them thanks to the amount of links to documentation with examples of usage.
+The response object and the meta-data that each provider sends you back could vary a little bit, but most of them use the same principles.

+Regarding Google Cloud Console, the process to get your account enabled and ready for this project, it's quite straight forward.
+Let me give you a quick recap just as a guidance.

 ## Execution commands